2021 Venezuelan regional elections: Conduct

 On November 19, the vice-president of the National Electoral Council (CNE), Enrique Márquez, declared that international observers cannot conclude on whether there are violations in the electoral process nor make them public.

-During election day, a voter was arrested for tearing up her ballot at the Expedito Cortés polling station in Carora, Lara state.
-The woman denounced that after choosing to vote for the Democratic Unity Roundtable (MUD), the voting machine registered the vote on the ballot for the United Socialist Party of Venezuela (PSUV).
+During election day, eight people were arrested in Lara state for tearing up ballots.
+In one instance, a woman arrested at the Expedito Cortés polling station in Carora denounced that after choosing to vote for the Democratic Unity Roundtable (MUD), the voting machine registered the vote on the ballot for the United Socialist Party of Venezuela (PSUV).

 In the San Francisco municipality, Zulia state, a young man was killed and two others were injured after armed people on board white vans, identified as colectivos, fired at the voting center "Colegio Eduardo Emiro Ferrer".
 The bodyguard of the ruling party mayor was detained because of the event afterwards.
 The deputy to the legislative council of Zulia, Eduardo Labrador, denounced been attacked by armed colectivos that broke into the MUD campaign headquarters in the municipality.
 At the voting center "Madre Laura" Archdiocesan Educational Unit, armed motorized riders fired into the air.
 After the closing of polling stations in Zulia, a pickup truck rammed into a group of opposition supporters celebrating in front of the house of the MUD candidate, resulting in eleven injured and one dead girl.
+According to journalist Jhorman Cruz, the suspects were two inebriated men and the police report said that the motives were not political.
 Violence was also reported in Lara state, where two activists were attacked by colectivos.

 Results

 The CNE projected that the CNE the ruling United Socialist Party of Venezuela won 18 of the 23 governorships, while the Democratic Unity Roundtable won two, and the Neighborhood Force party won one.
 By 22 November two states remained disputed.
-The PSUV-led Great Patriotic Pole alliance won 205 of 322 mayoral races, with the Democratic Unity Roundtable and Democratic Alliance respectively winning 59 and 37.
+The PSUV-led Great Patriotic Pole alliance won 205 of 322 mayoral races, with the Democratic Unity Roundtable and Democratic Alliance respectively winning 59 and 37, respectively.

 The announced turnout was 42.2%.
 The opposition was also weakened by vote splitting between the Democratic Unity Roundtable, which had been disqualified from running in elections for several years, and the Democratic Alliance.

 The European Union Observation Mission concluded that the elections were marked by lack of judicial independence and rule of law, arbitrary electoral disqualifications and the use of state resources for campaigning, despite having a more balanced electoral arbiter and improvements compared to previous elections.
 The Carter Center, which also observed the elections, concluded that the elections did not meet electoral international standards.